Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Clearly, your friend is fine.

-STEVE ROGERS: You know I saw
+STEVE ROGERS: You know I saw a